apache/cordova-docs/README.md

     general:
         - {old: "old/uri/for/page.html", new: "its/new/uri.html"}

-**NOTE**: Review (and test, if possible) these redirects before making them live, since they're permanent (HTTP 302) redirects.
-Incorrect permanent redirects will make a URI very hard to bring back into browsers and search indices.
+**NOTE**: Review (and test, if possible) these redirects before making them live, since they're permanent (HTTP 301) redirects.
+Incorrect permanent redirects will make a URI almost impossible to bring back into browsers and search indices.

 There are five cases of changing URIs: